DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Oh ho, is that so, Kai?
 Then just what was that ringtone?"

 "Trying to lie to us so lamely.
-Could it be this is some special message, Kai-kun?"
+Could it be some sort of special message, Kai-kun?"

 Saki is smirking, and Ashlan has a ghastly look on his face.
 Both were approaching Kai to take a look at his communication device.

-"...Ah by the way"
+"...Ah, by the way"

 Kai tightly grasped his communication device and turned his back towards them.
 And he run at full speed.